Esri/maps-app-ios/maps-app-ios/README.md

 2. An interactive Map View and [controller](UI/Map%20View).
 3. A decoupled, [modular UI](UI).

 Components of the app read from and write to the `AppContext`.
-Changes to the `AppContext` raise Notifications using iOS's in-built `NSNotificationCenter` to which the Map View and the UI can react.
+Changes to the `AppContext` raise Notifications using iOS's in-built `NSNotificationCenter` to which the UI can react.

 ![App Architecture](/docs/images/app-architecture.png)

-There is also a modular UI made up of the following components:

-* Map View
-* Feedback View
-    * Suggestions View
-    * Directions Maneuver View
-* Account View & Web Maps Browser
-* Basemaps Browser
-* North Arrow

-The Web Map Browser and Basemap Browser both make use of a Portal Item Browser control that can display an array of Portal Items.

-Many of these components can be reused in your own applications.

 ## App Lifecycle
-When the app starts up, the `MapsAppDelegate` instance is created, which instatiates the `AppContext` and `ArcGISServices` singletons.
+When the app starts up, the `MapsAppDelegate` instance is created, which instantiates the `AppContext` and `ArcGISServices` singletons.

 iOS then calls the MapsAppDelegate's `application(_:didFinishLaunchingWithOptions:)` function where the app sets the ArcGIS Runtime License and sets up the initial AGSPortal object.
-This object will point to either ArcGIS Online or a custom on-premise ArcGIS Portal, depending on what URL is stored in the user preferences.
+This object will point to either ArcGIS Online or a custom on-premise ArcGIS Portal, depending on any URL stored in the user preferences.

 iOS will then begin setting up the UI.
-The Maps App is a Single View Application and the main storyboard defines the MapViewController and various UI components to go with it.
+The Maps App is a Single View Application and the main storyboard defines the `MapViewController` and various UI components to go with it.

-When the MapViewController and UI are initialized, they read the current `AppContext` to initialize their appearance.
-They then register themselves as observers on specific custom Notifications that indicate changes to the `AppContext` so they can later update their appearance as appropriate as the `AppContext` is udpated.
+When the `MapViewController` and UI are initialized, they read the current `AppContext` to initialize their appearance.
+They then register themselves as observers on specific custom Notifications that indicate changes to the `AppContext` so they can later update their appearance as appropriate whenever the `AppContext` is udpated.

 Notifications include: